Skip to content

 Author: Jamielyn Nye

-This homemade biscuits and gravy recipe is the best breakfast comfort food!
-Soft, fluffy biscuits paired with a thick, creamy sausage gravy are a match made in heaven and a classic you’ll make again and again!
+This homemade biscuits and gravy recipe is a Southern breakfast classic that pairs soft, fluffy biscuits with a creamy sausage gravy.
+It's hearty, comforting and a family favorite.

 Prep Time: 5 minutes